Mailport: What’s Up with Synthetic Lifelines?

 Marina del Rey, CA

 The lifelines in our test will be retired this year and tested for residual strength.
 They appear in good shape and we suspect they is still plenty of strength in them.
 Most manufacturers who we’ve spoken with suggest retiring Dyneema SK-75 (the material we are testing) after eight years, but this can vary.
 We would double-check this with your vendor.
 It is important to note that as of 2016, World Sailing (formerly ISAF) and US Sailing no longer allow fiber lifelines (vinyl-coated stainless-steel lifelines have been prohibited for years).
 The only acceptable material is uncoated stainless-steel (for easy inspection).
 From what we were told, there just wasn’t enough data for safety-conscious countries in Europe to endorse fiber lifelines, and US Sailing is following World Sailing’s lead.
-Our own field tester is switching back to coated stainless, not because of safety concerns, but primarily because he prefers the “feel” of the coated vinyl lifeline.
-One thing we noted is that the Dyneema lifeline does tend to loosen over time, so be sure to use leave enough room for re-tensioning.
+Our own field tester is switching back to uncoated stainless, not because of safety concerns, but primarily because he prefers the “feel” of the wire-rope lifeline.
+One thing our tester and other readers have noted is that the Dyneema lifeline does tend to loosen over time, so be sure to use leave enough room for re-tensioning.

 Stainless Can Opener

 In your April 2017 issue of Practical Sailor (Mailport), Capt.
 Woody Fairley asks about safety can openers constructed of stainless steel.
 We can heartily recommend the Kuhn Rikon Auto Deluxe Safety Lid Lifter ($19 at Amazon).
 We have used ours almost daily for five years, and still is working flawlessly and looks brand new.

 According to the description, the opener safely and easily removes lids, leaving a smooth edge that is suitable for resealing with a plastic lid.
 Lifter jaws clamp on to remove then lid and then releases into the trash with a push of a button.